pluteski/speech-to-text/blog/content/life30_review.md

 4. Machines built to help humans achieve their human goals

-In Step 3 humans broke free from the bioligical programming that evolved to do Step 2.
+In Step 3 humans broke free from the biological programming that evolved to do Step 2.
 However, we're still not completely free from this programming.
 But being essentially a computer program, wouldn't AI be free of such evolutionary baggage?